 In all of my courses I use assessments(quizzes and tests) as a measure of student learning.
 My goal is to provide students, and myself, with a fair and accurate measurement of how well they are grasping the content that we are exploring in class.

 How will I, as a parent, know when a quiz or test will happen?
 Be sure to check the Assignments Calendar portion of the website.
 In almost every case I will place a scheduled assessment on this calendar.
+For the 2020-2021 school year see the "Assessment Calendar" section of my wesbsite for announced/upcoming quizzes and tests.
+Assessments will also be announced through MS Teams in congruence with PCSD policy.

 How much time are students given to prepare for assessments?
 This can vary, but I generally give about two days notice for a smaller quiz and three or more days notice for a larger test.
 There are sometimes situations in which I will announce a small quiz for the next day but this is rare.
 I NEVER give pop quizzes- I personally do not think they are a valid academic tool; the only possible surprise quiz would be a situation where a student did not listen to me when I announced it and the 'surprise' is self-inflicted.